 SCY-078 and any future product candidates we may seek to develop.
 These lawsuits are costly and could affect our results of operations and divert the attention of managerial and scientific personnel.
 There is a risk that a court would decide that we or our commercialization partners or customers are infringing the third party's patents and would order us or our partners or customers to stop the activities covered by the patents.
 In that event, we or our commercialization partners or customers may not have a viable way around the patent and may need to halt commercialization or use of the relevant product.
 In addition, there is a risk that a court will order us or our partners or customers to pay the other party damages for having violated the other party's patents or obtain one or more licenses from third parties, which may be impossible or require substantial time and expense.
-We cannot predict whether any license would be available at all or whether it would be available on commercialization of our drug candidates, and we have done so from time to time.
+We cannot predict whether any license would be available at all or whether it would be available on commercially reasonable terms.
+Furthermore, even in the absence of litigation, we may need to obtain licenses from third parties to advance our research or allow commercialization of our drug candidates, and we have done so from time to time.
 We may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
 In such events, we would be unable to further develop and commercialize one or more of our drug candidates, which could harm our business significantly.
 In the future, we may agree to indemnify our commercial partners and/or customers against certain intellectual property infringement claims brought by third parties which could increase our financial expense, increase our involvement in litigation and/or otherwise materially adversely affect our business.